Visceral Manipulation: Working With Organ Movements

 Our organs are in perpetual motion.
-When you breath, when you walk, when you run, when you stretch, your organs move in your thorax (chest) and your abdomen.
+When you breathe, when you walk, when you run, when you stretch, your organs move in your thorax, chest and abdomen.

-During normal activity, your diaphragm moves 24,000 times a day to accomplish breathing exerting impact onthe organs in the abdominal cavity.
-It,also, means thatthe abdominal organs can move a minimum of 2,000 feet a day.
+During normal activity, your diaphragm moves 24,000 times a day to accomplish breathing exerting impact on the organs in the abdominal cavity.
+The abdominal organs can move a minimum of 2,000 feet a day.

 All of our organs move but in different speeds, in various directions, and with variable timing.
 The lungs, liver, spleen, pancreas and intestines are all moving with the diaphragm.
-The pelvic organs move with the diaphragmatic excursions, too, but they are more dependent on the activity of our legs ; this includes the activities of the bladder, rectum, theurinary and intestinal filling and evacuating, and for women the menstrual cicles, pregnancy and delivery.
+The pelvic organs move with the diaphragmatic excursions, too, but they are more dependent on the activity of our legs.
+This includes the activities of the bladder, rectum, the urinary and intestinal filling and evacuating, and for women the menstrual cycles, pregnancy and delivery.

 This requires a lot of knowledge, educated and trained perceptual skills on behalf of the clinician.

-Today, a wide variety of healthcare practitioners use VM - osteopathicand allopathic physicians, physical and ocupational therapists, massage therapists, doctors of chiropractic and oriental medicine, naturopathic physicians etc. Methods like VM and CST have long been a component of some therapeutic systems in Oriental medicine and parts of medicinal cultures in Europe and Asia, since pre-recorded times.
-So, it is not a surprise that they are mandatory in the curriculum of Manual/Musculoskeletal Medicinein Europe, Australia, New Zeeland and Japan.
-Findmore information on this postmodern medical specialty on the website of the International Federation of Manual Medicine : www.fimmonline.org.
+Today, a wide variety of healthcare practitioners use VM - osteopathicand allopathic physicians, physical and occupational therapists, massage therapists, doctors of chiropractic and oriental medicine, naturopathic physicians, etc. Methods like VM and CST have long been a component of some therapeutic systems in oriental medicine and parts of medicinal cultures in Europe and Asia since pre-recorded times.
+So, it is not a surprise that they are mandatory in the curriculum of Manual/Musculoskeletal Medicine in Europe, Australia, New Zealand and Japan.
+Find more information on this postmodern medical specialty on the website of the International Federation of Manual Medicine.